madsborup/frontend-challenge/README.md

 ## Description

-My solution for the Pleo frontend-challenge (https://github.com/pleo-io/frontend-challenge).
+A solution for the Pleo frontend-challenge (https://github.com/pleo-io/frontend-challenge) for training purposes.

 ## Stack